rawiriblundell/linux_speedrun/README.md

 ### `nl`

-We will need to perform line operations on a certain line number.
-For us to know that line number, we need to see the code printed out with a line number.
+Most of our editing functions work on specific line numbers.
+For us to know our target line numbers, we need to see the code printed out with them.

 In Linux, `cat` should have the `-n` option that achieves the same thing, if not, we can replicate the `nl` tool like this